janfri/regtest/README.md

 ### Checking Results

-The results of each samples file are stored as a collection of YAML documents in a corresponding results file (YAML) per samples file.
+The results of each samples file are stored as a collection of YAML documents in a corresponding results file per samples file.
 For example for the samples files

 ```sh